CARCHEX vs. CarShield

 - Must call to get a quote

-Bottom line: CarShield's high points include its generous rental car and rideshare benefits and its unique Aluminum plan that can help supplement your remaining factory powertrain warranty.
+Bottom line: CarShield has more diverse coverage options, such as its unique Aluminum plan, which covers electronics not covered under other warranty plans.
 Although CarShield's quote process isn't the best, its plan options and lax vehicle requirements make finding the right coverage easy.

 CARCHEX vs. CarShield availability

 CARCHEX is licensed to sell warranties in California, while CarShield is not.
-That makes choosing between the two easy for everyone in the Golden State.
+That makes choosing between the two easy for residents of the Golden State.

-For everyone else, both companies will be equally viable options unless your vehicle has between 250,000 and 300,000 miles.
+For everyone else, both companies will be viable choices unless your vehicle has more than 250,000 miles for CARCHEX plans and 300,000 miles for CarShield plans.
+The table below provides an overview of each company’s plan availability.

 CARCHEX vs. CarShield coverage

-The main difference in their coverage options is that CarShield goes a step further by offering two additional warranties.
-One is exclusively for motorcycles and ATVs, and one is for electric vehicles, covering EV components only — such as your drive unit and battery pack.
+The main difference in their coverage options is that CarShield goes a step further by offering additional warranties for motorcycles, ATVs and electric vehicles, covering EV components only — such as your drive unit and battery pack.

 CARCHEX vs. CarShield cost